-When running on Android Q, our only task is to set the system bar colors to be fully transparent:
+When running on Android 10, our only task is to set the system bar colors to be fully transparent:

-On Android Q, the system is now responsible for handling all visual protection of the system bar content (time, icons, drag handle, etc), in all navigation modes.
+On Android 10, the system is now responsible for handling all visual protection of the navigation bar content (drag handle, buttons, etc), in all navigation modes.
 This means that we no longer have to do it ourselves.
 In practice this means the system will do one of two things:

 Dynamic color adaptation

 The system bar contents change color based on the content behind it.
 Thus if the handle is above light content it changes to a dark color.
 Vice versa, changing to light when in front of dark content.
 This is what we call dynamic color adaptation.

 Alternatively, the system can apply a translucent scrim behind the system bars.
 The big caveat for this is that it only happens if your app declares